helenmebre6/Test/README.md

 Helen has faced a lot of challenges in her life.

-but with God help i was able to passed it.
+but with God help she was able to pass it.